FewSOME: One-Class Few Shot Anomaly Detection with Siamese Networks: Results

 \subsection{Training on Few Normal Samples}

-Five models were trained for each normal class in MNIST and CIFAR-10 with varying dataset sizes ranging from two to 50.
+Five models were trained for each normal class in MNIST and CIFAR-10 with varying number of shots (i.e. training dataset sizes) ranging from two to 50.
 We repeat the experiments with competing methods DeepSVDD and DROCC.
-In this section, we introduce a third competing method, IGD \cite{igd}.
+We also report the results of the previous SOTA in FSAD on normal data samples, HTDG.
+HTDG, as outlined in section \ref{rel}, is a generative model that uses self-supervision to detect anomalies.
+In this section, we introduce an additional competing method, IGD \cite{igd}.
 IGD, as outlined previously, is a deep one-class method that uses ImageNet weights and adversarially generates samples during training.
-They then classify anomalies by measuring their distance to a Gaussian centre.
+They then classify anomalies by measuring their distance to a Gaussian centre of the normal class representation space.
 We include this as a competing method as they specifically demonstrate the performance of their method on small datasets.

 For this experiment, FewSOME and DeepSVDD were trained until the rate at which the training loss was decreasing was less than 0.5\% for a patience of two.
 As DROCC does not benefit from pretrained weights, we used the same stopping criteria but with increased patience from two to ten.
-As IGD uses a generator and a discriminator, monitoring the training loss is an ineffective method for early stopping.
+Due to IGD's architecture of a generator and critic module that behaves similar to a GAN discriminator, monitoring the training loss was an ineffective method for early stopping.
 Therefore, we evaluate it on the test set every 20 epochs and report the best result.
 Table \ref{tab:small_data} displays the AUC averaged over all normal classes for the varying training data sizes.
-There are two primary findings from Table \ref{tab:small_data}.
+There are three primary findings from Table \ref{tab:small_data}.
 Firstly, FewSOME achieves almost optimal performance on as little as $N=2$.
-Secondly, FewSOME outperforms IGD, the SOTA for AD on small datasets.
-This is a notable result as IGD has a complex training pipeline that consists of a generator and discriminator totaling over 32 million model parameters, whilst the number of model parameters in FewSOME ranges from four million to 11 million depending on whether VGG-3 or ResNet-18 is employed.
+Secondly, FewSOME outperforms the current SOTA in FSAD on normal examples, HTDG.
+Thirdly, FewSOME outperforms IGD, the SOTA for AD on small datasets.
+This is a notable result as IGD has a complex training pipeline that consists of a classifier, generator and a critic module that performs similar to a GAN discriminator, whilst FewSOME is a single network with a small number of model parameters ranging from four million to 11 million depending on whether VGG-3 or ResNet-18 is employed.

 Figure \ref{fig:small_data} visualises how FewSOME reaches its peak performance when $N=30$, whilst both DROCC and DeepSVDD require all available training data to achieve their peak performance.
-The figure also shows FewSOME has less training time and that the rate at which the training time increases with the training data size for FewSOME is slower than competing methods.
+The figure also shows FewSOME requires less training time than competing methods.